EUDAT-Training/B2SHARE-Training/00_Getting_your_API_token.md

 The request was successfull.

 #### Display a record
-The response variable also contains the actual result of the request in JSON format.
+The response variable also contains the actual result text of the request in JSON format.
 In this case, the result is all the records from the repository.
 To extract the first record, do the following:
 ```python
 >>> import json
 >>> result = json.loads(r.text)